jonnyry/jonnyry/README.md

 - [COVID Pass](https://www.gov.uk/guidance/nhs-covid-pass)
 - GP clinical systems

-Outside of code, I tend to be making pottery, walking, or tinkering with a Raspberry Pi for fun.
+Outside of code, I tend to be making pottery, walking, or tinkering with a Raspberry Pi.